 SOCI-240 Collective Behavior and Social Movements

-Not Scheduled for This Year.
+Spring.
 Credits: 4

 This course examines instances of organized collective action in social, historical, and empirical contexts, from the labor movement of the nineteenth and early twentieth centuries to the new social movements of today.
 We also explore various forms of unstructured protest, such as riots and demonstrations.

 Applies to requirement(s): Social Sciences

+K. Tucker

-K. Tucker Prereq: SOCI-123.
+Prereq: SOCI-123.